Justin200219/Prompt-Injection/README.md

 #### 4. **config.py** — Configuration
 Centralized settings for the project.
 - `OLLAMA_URL`: API endpoint.
+- `ATTACKER_MODEL`: Model used to generate attacks.
-- `MODEL_NAME`: Model to use for both attacker and target.
+- `TARGET_MODEL`: Model used as the victim target.

 #### 5. **utils.py** — Shared Logic
 Helper functions for text processing and jailbreak detection.